See Spot Run (band): Recent activity: Pretty Holiday

 See Spot Run released Gonna Getcha in late 2007.
-The title track was immediately picked up by the hit TV series Degrassi: The Next Generation.
-The episode featuring the song was aired on the N Network in the USA in February 2008 and on the CTV Network in Canada in March 2008.
+The title track was immediately picked up by the hit television series Degrassi: The Next Generation.
+The episode featuring the song was aired on the N Network in the USA in February 2008, and on the CTV Network in Canada in March 2008.

 Though the band had French-language versions of some of their singles, they released their first full-length French-language album Super-héros sous peu in late 2008 through DEP/Rocket9 Music.
 See Spot Run was the opening act at Rogers Sarnia Bayfest for Bon Jovi on July 6, 2008, and Stone Temple Pilots with Our Lady Peace on July 13, 2009.